Start9Labs/documentation/site/source/developer-docs/documentation.rst

             .. figure:: /_static/images/contribution/documentation-update-step2.png
                 :width: 70%

         #.
-Describe your changes in the first field, tap "Create new branch for this commit and start a pull request," name the branch in the second field and tap "Propose changes".
+Describe your changes in the first field, click "Create new branch for this commit and start a pull request," name the branch in the second field and click "Propose changes".

             .. figure:: /_static/images/contribution/documentation-update-step3.png
                 :width: 70%